 REGIONAL & RURAL AUSTRALIA

 Farmers are the backbone of regional and rural communities.
 They’ve helped feed all of us, through both droughts and floods.
-Yet country people have increasingly been taken for granted by major political parties.
+Yet farmers and country people have increasingly been taken for granted by major political parties.

 Better support farmers and regional and rural Australia.